Selected Funding Opportunities Open to Non-U.S. Citizens

 Kate Neal Kinley Memorial Fellowship

-Annual fellowship for advanced study of fine arts in the United States or abroad, to enhance professional standing or to finance a special project.
+Annual fellowship for advanced study of fine arts (including architecture, art, dance, music, theater, and urban and regional planning) in the United States or abroad.
 Preference for candidates under age 25.

 King Faisal Foundation Scholarship